How Melba came to understand scrum to make software development efficient.

 Each of them goes through a troubleshooting procedure to prevent reoccurrence.

 We borrowed from Théodo the following problem-solving framework with columns:

-For 2 years, melba tried the scrum without much success.
-We did not respect his spirit enough and we did not have prior expertise in the field.
+For 2 years, Melba tried the scrum without much success.
+We did not respect its spirit enough and we did not have prior expertise in the field.

 This methodology is often disparaged:

-For having tested the scrum that does not work then the scrum that works, I think these remarks are obvious when we lack experience but that they are not correct in absolute terms:
+From having tested the scrum that does not work then to the scrum that works, I think these remarks are obvious when we lack experience but that they are not correct in absolute terms: